-3.2.2 Proposed future methods
+3.2.2 Proposed studies

 Going forward, we plan to consider more flexible models than the simple linear regression models we used in this step of the analysis.
 We will consider restricted spline GAMs and LOESS to fit a potentially nonlinear effect of antigenic distance, which we would expect in the presence of original antigenic sin if our panel contains strains which are distant enough to confer no cross-protection.
 We will also implement Bayesian multilevel generalizations of both the linear and spline models, in order to incorporate between-subject variability into the overall model fit.